Originally published: 24 March 2026

 What are ear plugs?

-Ear plugs are inserted into the ear canal to reduce noise levels.
-They are typically made from foam or silicone materials.
+Ear plugs are inserted into the ear canal to reduce noise exposure.
+They are usually made from foam, silicone or other soft materials and are available in disposable and reusable formats.

 Key features include: